StratifyLabs/StratifyBlog/content/tutorials/2013-12-05-Flow-Control.md

 i is 4
 ```

-Note the output of the while and do/while loops is identical to the output of the for loop in the previous example.
+Note the output of the `while` and `do`/`while` loops is identical to the output of the for loop in the previous example.

 ## Take Away

 Flow control in C programs is broken down to conditions and loops.
-C's if/else clauses and switch/case clauses are the main tools for conditionally executing statements in C. Two mechanisms are available for loops: the for loop and the while loop.
+C's `if`/`else` clauses and `switch`/`case` clauses are the main tools for conditionally executing statements in C. Two mechanisms are available for loops: the `for` loop and the `while` loop.